jarikmarwede/IdeaBag2-Solutions/CONTRIBUTING.md

 > Namespaces are one honking great idea -- let's do more of those!

 #### Codestyle
-In generall, all projects should follow the [PEP 8](https://pep8.org/) styleguide.
+In generall, all programs should follow the [PEP 8](https://pep8.org/) styleguide.
 However this is just a suggestion.
-Just try to make your code as readable as possible.
+Just try to make your code as readable and understandable as possible.

 To automatically check for PEP 8 complience use:
 * [Pylint](https://www.pylint.org/)